 We actually saw a lot of people heading down to the pools whilst we were on our way back up the hill and all I thought was, you obviously haven’t checked the tides because high tide is coming right now.

-Don’t forget to watch our 3 minute video of our hike to the Figure 8 Pools below!
+Don’t forget to watch our video below!

 Figure 8 Pools Review